Skip to content

 2. wire that layer into the existing ROS-backed node

-3. replace the stubbed preview toggle with a gateway-owned subprocess lifecycle
+3. replace the original stubbed preview toggle with a gateway-owned subprocess lifecycle

 4. wire the first real preview export command into that lifecycle